VictorCali1702/Sakila_sql_python_project/README.md

 | 5 | Show movie titles and their main actors | `JOIN`, `SELECT` | `film`, `film_actor`, `actor` |
 | 6 | Find "Comedy" films longer than 100 minutes | `JOIN`, `WHERE` | `film`, `film_category`, `category` |

+✅ SQL Queries – Level 2 & 3 (7–12)
+These queries explore more advanced SQL concepts like JOINs, aggregation, GROUP BY, and subqueries:
+No.
+Query Description
+Tables Involved
+7
+Retrieve the top 5 customers who spent the most money on rentals payment, customer
+8
+Show the number of rentals per customer, including their full name rental, customer
+9
+Calculate the average film length per category film, film_category, category
+10
+Identify the category with the highest total rentals rental, inventory, film_category, category
+11
+Count the number of rentals per month rental
+12
+Find the actor who appeared in the most films film_actor, actor

 Each query:
 - Was written and executed in Jupyter Notebook ✅
 - Has its result exported to `.csv` in `/reports` 📄